dikpal-bhardwaj/TaskMaster/README.md

 A modern, full-stack task management application built with the MERN stack.
 TaskMaster helps you organize your daily tasks with an elegant, glassmorphic dark-themed interface.

+## Why I Built This

+I wanted to learn the MERN stack and needed a better way to organize my tasks.
+This project helped me understand full-stack development, authentication, and cloud databases.

 ## Features

 - **User Authentication** - Secure login and registration system with password management